Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ![Best Features](https://github.com/Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/blob/main/Optimizing-an-ML-Pipeline-in-Azure/Automl%20outputs/Automl_features_boxplot.JPG)

+## Pipeline comparison
+**Compare the two models and their performance.
+What are the differences in accuracy?
+In architecture?
+If there was a difference, why do you think there was one?**

+- Overall,the difference in accuracy between the AutoML model and the Hyperdrive tuned custom model is not very much.
+AutoML accuracy was 0.91763 while the Hyperdrive accuracy was 0.91006

+- With Respect to architecture AutoML was better than hyperdrive because it tried a lot of different models, which is quite impossible to do with Hyperdrive, as that would require us to create a new pipeline for each model.

 ## Future work

-We can notice that the dataset has Class Imbalance, we need to treat this by applying few balancing techniques like SMOTE,ADASYN and try to find our finding
+We can notice that the dataset has Class Imbalance, we need to treat this by applying few balancing techniques like SMOTE,ADASYN and try to find further on this.
+For improvements and future experiments it is important to explore other algorithms and validate more metrics.
+Accuracy in this case is very important, but using a **confusion matrix** can be important.We can also used balanced_accuracy which is a primary metric that calculates for the arithmetic mean of recall for each class.
+Another example is AUC_weighted, which gets the arithmetic mean of the score for each class , weighted by the true number of true instances in each class.
+We can modify the experiments with other hyperparameters and increase the cross validation to enhance models performance and generalization.

+Also, in this project, the experiment_timeout_minutes has been capped to only 30 minutes so there could only be a limited number of models that can be runned on that time period, so a longer timeout could have greater number of models to run and thus improving the performance.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**